 Key safes come in a variety of sizes.
 Because, let’s face it, so do keys.
 Many key safes advertise a storage capacity based on the number of keys it can hold.
-This can be somewhat misleading, as not all keys are the same size.
+This can be somewhat misleading, as not all keys are made in the same size and shape.
 For example, a key for a lever tumbler lock is usually taller than a key for a pin tumbler cylinder.
 Luckily, most manufacturers list the internal dimensions of their key safe as well as the recommended key capacity.
 Make sure to take note of these dimensions and compare them with the height of the tallest key you plan to store.

 Write a list of who needs access to your key safe before you buy one

-It may sound like overkill, but writing a list of users will help you figure out what functions you need from a key safe.
+It may sound like overkill, but writing a list of users or types of users will help you figure out what functions you need from a key safe.
 For example, many key safes feature either a push-button or combination entry mechanism.
 Many people find a push-button easier to use.
 So, if you're storing keys for children or the elderly, you may want to go for this option.
 Or maybe you plan to use your key safe to give temporary access to a gardener or cleaner.
-If this is the case, you might want to look for key safes that allow you to change the code more than once like an Igloohome Smart Keybox.
+If this is the case, you might want to look for key safes that allow you to change and add codes more than once like an Igloohome Smart Keybox.
 This way, you can easily control who has access to your keys by changing the code as frequently as you like.

 Inspect your property to find a suitable location for your key safe

 Keep your costs down by only choosing the accessories that you need

 Some key safes come with an optional weatherproof casing to protect it from the elements.
 These are particularly useful for key safes used in coastal areas such as holiday homes.
 But if you don't think you'll get any use out of a weatherproof casing, don't buy one.
 Choose a regular key safe instead and save yourself a bit of cash along the way.